Skip to main content

 5. Provide various types of media.

-Educators can use different types of media to engage students online, such as videos, images, quizzes and presentations.
+Educators can engage students online using different types of media, such as videos, images, quizzes and presentations.
 To optimise engagement, educators should include a variety of types of media.

 6. Embrace artificial intelligence.